johnmtayag/Amazon-Recommender-System/README.md

 </center>

 The metadata dataset has 24,662 rows containing supplementary information on how each solar PV system was configured.
+Notably, there are more PV systems identified in the metadata dataset than the number actually represented in the 30 minute dataset.
 There are eight columns:
 1. **ss_id**: The solar PV system ID number (integer)
 2. **latitude_rounded**: The latitude that the solar PV system is located (double)
 3. **longitude_rounded**: The longitude that the solar PV system is located (double)